Last updated on August 18th, 2023

 E sus 4 barre chord on the 5th string

 This is the barre chord version of the last chord which comes from the open A sus 4 chord shape.
-The root note is played on the 5th string, 7th fret and we add a note on the 4th string, 9th fret.
 If you can’t get the chord to sound clear, first try to get the notes from the 5th to the 2nd fret.
 As you develop more strength in your fingers, try adding the 1st string as well.

 If needed, check out these 5 tips to get better at playing barre chords.

 E sus 4 barre chord – 5th string variation

 Another way to play the E sus 4 chord using a barre is to remove the 2nd finger from the previous shape.

 Compare this chord variation with the previous shape to hear the slight difference and see which one you like better.

 E sus 4 barre chord on the 4th string